From Our Video Series

 - Chris J. Gadansky - Attorney Biography

 Since graduating from law school, I have practiced almost extensively in the area of general insurance defense litigation to include claims of product liability, medical malpractice, bad faith and general liability claims.
-I am admitted to practice throughout Kentucky in state trial and appellate courts, federal courts in Kentucky and the Southern District of Indiana, the 6th and 7th Circuit Court of Appeals, and the United States Supreme Court.
+I am admitted to practice throughout Kentucky in state trial and appellate courts, in federal courts in Kentucky and the Southern District of Indiana, in the 6th and 7th Circuit Court of Appeals, and in the United States Supreme Court.
 I offer representation in commonly litigated insurance defense areas such as automobile liability, premises liability, products liability, municipal liability, public sector liability, section 1983 litigation, civil rights liability, professional liability, workers’ compensation matters, employment matters, construction defects, coverage, and bad faith.

 Public Sector Liability

 I provide results-oriented representation for cities, county governments, and other public sector entities in liability claims.
 Over the course of my legal career I have come to understand the many complex immunity issues and how those immunities can be breached in cases involving federal section 1983 claims and state law negligence claims.
 In every case it is my goal to achieve a favorable resolution and to minimize the potential liability our clients must bear.
 In addition to defending public sector entities in tort liability cases, I also provide consulting services designed to help public sector clients avoid accident and tort claims.